Stag51/Multilingual_Mental_Health_Bot/README.md

  # 🤖 Multilingual Mental Health Chatbot

- A smart multilingual chatbot that understands both English and Swahili.
+ A smart multilingual chatbot that understands both English and other .
 It uses language detection, real-time translation, and intent classification to respond accurately to user queries through a web interface.

  ---